Advanced tandem canoeing

 We will spend time coaching and developing your personal paddling, there may be an opportunity for video coaching as well.
 The focus will be on additional canoe specific skills to help you leave the tandem canoe advanced course feeling confident to safely paddle in similar environments with friends and family.
 As part of this, safety and rescue are essential.

 Our location will offer us the best water and conditions at the appropriate grade for the group.
-This course includes open water in windier conditions and possibly waves.
+To learn skills specific to open water in windier conditions and possibly waves this course is organised on Lake Grevelingen twice a year.
+We also organise it on the Ourthe River and/or the Grensmaas to practice moving water technique.
 We will introduce you to advanced paddling skills that will enable you to make use of the elements in an appropriate manner.

 What to expect?